-After reviewing different HSA Administrators, we selected CustomCare.
+After reviewing different HSA Administrators, we selected BeneFitsMyWay.

 The process is simple and quick:

-- You: pay for the eligible product or service (e.g., $1,000) and submit your receipt to your employer.
+You: pay for the eligible medical product or service and submit your receipt to your employer (e.g., $1,000).

-- You: Receive a non-taxable reimbursement directly in your bank account from the HSA Administrator without any deductions, deductibles or cost sharing (e.g., $1,000)
+You: Receive a non-taxable reimbursement directly to your bank account from the HSA Administrator without any deductions, deductibles or cost-sharing (e.g., $1,000)

 Who qualifies for an HSA?